 Who We Need

-Volunteers who have a passion for connecting with young people who are in a hard place, particularly people who have experience with youth and young adults as well as a comfort level working with young people in crisis.
+Volunteers who have a passion for connecting with young people who are in difficult circumstances, particularly people who have experience with youth and young adults as well as a comfort level working with young people in crisis.